 The Supreme Court verdict released yesterday elevated new fears over the lenders' increased liabilities.
-Anticipating the inability of Vodafone Idea to pay their dues, Franklin Templeton has completely written down exposure to telecoms debt papers.
+Anticipating the inability of Vodafone Idea to pay their dues, Franklin Templeton has written-off exposure to telecoms debt papers.

 In order to safeguard the interests of existing investors of these six schemes, the fund house has capped fresh purchases to Rs 2 lakh.
 This would prevent other investors from exploiting the situation by entering the fund at beaten-down valuations.
 However, there are no suspensions on redemptions; those investors who want to exit can redeem their investments.

 Why not side-pocket?